 Gum disease is a common cause of loose teeth.
 Unfortunately, it’s also the number one reason why adults lose their teeth.
 If the gums around the loose tooth are red, inflamed, bleeding, or receding, then it’s likely gum disease is putting your tooth at risk.

 Gum disease treatment is often successful at saving teeth in this condition.
 We may splint the loose tooth while we treat the gum disease.
+A splint connects the loose tooth to more secure neighbors to give it time to heal.
 A deep cleaning may be used, or we may recommend surgery.
 If all goes well, your natural tooth will become secure again and you won’t need dental implants.
+Treating gum disease also helps protect your overall health from related health conditions like heart disease, dementia, stroke, and even cancer.

 If your tooth is infected, it might seem secure for a while, but the infection can destroy the bone that anchors the tooth, making it loose.
 An infected tooth is typically very painful.
 It may hurt spontaneously, or you may get deep, linger pain in response to pressure, heat, cold, or sweets.
+You may have chronic bad breath or a foul taste in your mouth.
 An infected tooth is also likely to turn dark as the pulp inside dies.
 But sometimes an infected tooth doesn’t hurt at all.
 And it may not change color.

 If your bite is imbalanced, it can put excessive force on your teeth.
 Normally, biting and chewing stimulates the body to anchor the teeth strongly with bone.
 But if bite force is too much, it can damage the bone and make your teeth loose.